codio-content/HSA-M24-Embedded-Systems/.guides/content/Alarm-Clock--cddd.md

-Connect the elements of the Flode to simulate the controller for an alarm clock.
+Connect the elements of the Flode chart to simulate the controller for an alarm clock.